solo-io/unik/docs/getting_started.md

   * Open Virtualbox
   * Open **Preferences** > **Network** > **Host-only Networks**
   * Click the green add button on the right side of the UI
-  * Record the name of the new Host-Only adapter.
+  * Record the name of the new Host-Only adapter (e.g. "vboxnet0").
 You will need this in your UniK configuration
   * Ensure that the Virtualbox DHCP Server is Enabled for this Host-Only Network:
     * With the Host-Only Network selected, Click the edit button (screwdriver image)
     * In the **Adapter** tab, note the IPv4 address and netmask of the adapter.